psycopg/psycopg2/doc/src/install.rst

 .. note::

-    The ``-binary`` package is meant for beginners to start playing with Python and PostgreSQL without the need to meet the build requirements.
+    The ``psycopg2-binary`` package is meant for beginners to start playing with Python and PostgreSQL without the need to meet the build requirements.

-    If you are the maintainer of a publish package depending on `!psycopg2` you shouldn't use ``psycopg2-binary`` as a module dependency.
+    If you are the maintainer of a publish package depending on `!psycopg2` **you shouldn't use 'psycopg2-binary' as a module dependency**.
 For production use you are advised to use the source distribution.